HeardLibrary/digital-scholarship/lod/wikibase/sdoc/index.md

 ## SDoC properties and statements

-SDoC statements can be made using the `Structured data` tab of the Commons file information page.
+SDoC statements can be made using the `Structured data` tab of the information page for any Commons media file.
 There are two properties that have special importance and that are frequently used to make SDoC statements: "main subject" (`P921`) and "depicts" (`P180`).
 In the case of exact representations of two dimensional artworks, "digital representation of" (`P6243`) also has special significance described in the [Visual artworks modeling page](https://commons.wikimedia.org/wiki/Commons:Structured_data/Modeling/Visual_artworks).  "depicts" is one one of the most important properties because it feeds the search tools.
 For more information see the [Depiction modeling page](https://commons.wikimedia.org/wiki/Commons:Structured_data/Modeling/Depiction).

 In some cases, SDoC statements will be added automatically after a media item is created.
 If an image contains EXIF metadata, they may be used to automatically generate statements about camera model, date created, etc. When a license template is used, the copyright and licensing statements will also be generated automatically.

 # Writing data programatically using VanderBot

 Unlike in Wikidata, users do not create media file items directly in the SDoC wikibase.
 Instead, the items are created and M IDs are assigned when the media files are uploaded.
 Thus it is important to be able to find out the M IDs for media items if you want to use the Commons API to upload SDoC statements or edit captions (i.e. labels).
 There are [several methods for finding M IDs](https://commons.wikimedia.org/wiki/Commons:SPARQL_query_service#Find_M_IDs).
-The M IDs are also recorded if you make uploads using the [CommonsTool] Python script (described in [this blog post](https://baskauf.blogspot.com/2022/09/commonstool-script-for-uploading-art.html)).
+The M IDs are also recorded if you make uploads using the [CommonsTool](https://github.com/HeardLibrary/linked-data/blob/master/commonsbot/README.md) Python script (described in [this blog post](https://baskauf.blogspot.com/2022/09/commonstool-script-for-uploading-art.html)).

-Since SDoC is just another wikibase, the [general instructions for writing to wikibases](../) with the VanderBot script apply.
+Since SDoC is just another wikibase, the [general instructions for writing to wikibases](../load/) with the VanderBot script apply.
 In this example, we will see how to write depicts statements using VanderBot.
 Creating other statements would be similar.

 Credentials are valid across Wikimedia APIs, so if you have already created credentials to use with the Wikidata API, they can be used here.
 However, the [credentials file](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/wikibase/api/wikibase_credentials.txt) must have `https://commons.wikimedia.org` as the value for `endpointUrl`.